+Guns!
 Once again they are making national headlines.
 In fact, they are making headlines around the world.

-It doesn’t take long after a tragedy for politicians, on both sides of the political spectrum, to come out and exploit the situation to promote their political agenda.
-It happened only moments after the tragedy in Sandy Hook, only moments after Aurora and San Bernardino, and once again only moments after this most recent tragedy in Orlando.
+It seems it doesn’t take long after a tragedy for politicians on both sides of the political spectrum to come out and exploit the situation to promote their political agenda.
+It happened only moments after the tragedy in Sandy Hook, only moments after Aurora and San Bernardino, and only moments after this most recent tragedy.

 Can I take a moment here to interject something?
 Can we not wait, even twenty-four hours before we start the political posturing?
 Must we begin the rhetoric so soon after these tragedies?
-Can we at least take a moment to remember those who’ve been affected?
+Can we not at least take a moment to remember those who’ve been affected?
 A moment to acknowledge those who were tragically killed and the families that are still coming to terms with the shock?

-Having 2 children of my own at the time, one of whom was around the same age as the kids who attended Sandy Hook Elementary School, I couldn’t keep back my tears.
+Having two children of my own, one of whom was the same age as many of the children who attended Sandy Hook Elementary School, I couldn’t keep back my tears.
 I couldn’t help but think how I would feel if it had been her school, how it would feel to be one of the confused and worried parents standing outside the police line, hoping against hope that their child was not one of the victims.

 I wanted nothing more than to be there, to hold the survivors, to hug and comfort those children who survived and the families of those who hadn’t.
 I wished (unrealistically, like most of us probably did) that I could have been there to stop this from happening, to save those children.
 What angered me the most, though, was how quickly the usual rhetoric started.
 It was exactly the “opportunistic exploitation of a tragedy in the service of a long standing agenda” that Robert Higgs called out so eloquently.